 short-lived certificates for access.

 After that, users will be able to access SSH servers or Kubernetes clusters

-because Teleport is fully backward compatible with existing SSH and Kubernetes workflows:
+is fully backward compatible with existing client CLI tools:

 How Authentication Works